Denver Police Department: 2010

 On August 18, 2010, the Denver Post reported about another alleged beating by the Denver Police.
 On March 16, 2010, Mark Ashford was walking his two dogs near the streets of 20th and Little Raven when he saw a police officer pull over a driver who had run a stop sign.
 Ashford claiming that he saw the man stop at the stop sign approached the police car to volunteer information and to appear in court about the incident.
 Ashford claims that the officer "didn't like it at all" and asked Ashford his ID, which he provided.
 Afterwards, another Denver Police officer arrived on scene and Ashford, who claims he was nervous, began taking photos of the two officers on his cell phone.
 In the HALO surveillance video released by the city & county of Denver, a Denver Police officer appears to hand Ashford back his ID and a piece of paper.
 Afterwards, Ashford pulls out his cell phone to photograph the two officers.
-The two officers approach Ashford and one of the officers grabs Ashford's hand in an attempt to get Ashford's cell phone. \Ashford is then attacked by both officers in fear their abuses and violations of constitutional amendments would be reported.
+The two officers approach Ashford and one of the officers grabs Ashford's hand in an attempt to get Ashford's cell phone.
+Ashford is then attacked by both officers in fear that their abuses and violations of constitutional amendments would be reported.
 Video clearly shows Ashford unable to defend himself with leashes in his hand and a phone in the other.
-After being handcuffed for some time Officer Cook was seen smashing Ashford's head against the concrete sidewalk.
-Once again showing extreme police brutality and abuses of the law.
+After being handcuffed for some time Officer Cook was seen smashing Ashford's head against the concrete sidewalk, once again showing extreme police brutality and abuses of the law.
 Ashford's attorney, William Hart, claims that his client was arrested on suspicion of interference and resistance.
 After the incident, Ashford was taken to St. Andrew's Hospital where he was treated for a cut on his eye and a concussion.
 All charges have been dropped by the Denver City Attorney's office.
 The officers were cleared following an investigation by Denver Police and Independent Monitor, Richard Rosenthal.
 Rosenthal found the officers' actions were justified.
 The city awarded Ashford $35,000, citing that they believed the officers used excessive force and criticized Rosenthal for ruling their actions justified.
 One officer retired after the incident and one remains on the job.